Chart Color Schemes

 Dicky Beach features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.3% of all households, consisting of 20.7% couples with children, 32.0% couples without children, and 10.5% single parent families.
-Non-family households make up the remaining 34.7%, with lone person households at 32.3% and group households comprising 2.9% of the total.
+Family households comprise 65.3% of all households, including 20.7% couples with children, 32.0% couples without children, and 10.5% single parent families.
+Non-family households account for the remaining 34.7%, with lone person households at 32.3% and group households making up 2.9%.
 The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households